splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/instrumentation/instrument-nodejs-application.rst

 To activate memory profiling, set the ``SPLUNK_PROFILER_MEMORY_ENABLED`` environment variable to ``true`` after enabling AlwaysOn Profiling.

-The following example shows how to activate the profiler from your applicatio code:
+The following example shows how to activate the profiler from your application code:

 .. code-block:: javascript